LewisIsWorking/PathWarsWiki/Writerside/topics/Moonbear-and-artifacts-overview.md

 Relic

-+1 Striking Silver Flesh gem/Battle Axe
++1 Striking Standanrt-Grade Silver Flesh Gem/Battle Axe

 You can switch between the two versions as a free action on your turn.